 \begin{thm}[ {\cite[Theorem 6.8]{NOY}}] Assume $B=A\langle X\rangle$ is a simple free extension of a DG $R$-algebra $A$ obtained by adjunction of a variable $X$ to kill a cycle in $A$.
 Let $N$ be a bounded below semifree DG $B$-module.
 Then there is an obstruction class $[\Delta_N]$ in $\Ext^{|X|+1}_{B}(N,N)$ such that $N$ is na\"{\i}vely liftable to $A$ if and only if $[\Delta_N]=0$. \end{thm}

+Later, the authors proved the following \emph{existence} result along more general extensions of DG algebras using the notion of diagonal ideal that they introduced in~\cite{NOY2}.

-Our goal in this paper is to study the obstruction to na\"{\i}ve liftability along general extensions $A\to B$ of DG $R$-algebras, where $B$ is projective as an underlying graded $A$-module (e.g., $B$ is a free extension of the DG $R$-algebra $A$ obtained by adjoining countably many variables to $A$).
-Our methods rely heavily on the notion of diagonal ideal that has been introduced by the authors in~\cite{NOY2}.
-Our main result in this paper is the following; see Theorem~\ref{main}.
-(Here, $J$ is the diagonal ideal; see Definition~\ref{para20210801a}.)
+\begin{thm}[ {\cite[Proposition 5.3 and Theorem 5.8]{NOY2}}] Assume $A\to B$ is an extension of DG $R$-algebras, where $B$ is projective as an underlying graded $A$-module (e.g., $B$ is a free extension of the DG $R$-algebra $A$ obtained by adjoining countably many variables to $A$).
+For a semifree DG $B$-module $N$, there is an obstruction class $[\Delta_N]$ in $\Ext^{1}_B(N,N\otimes_B J)$ such that $N$ is na\"{i}vely liftable to $A$ if and only if $[\Delta_N]=0$.
+(Here, $J$ is the diagonal ideal; see Definition~\ref{para20210801a}.) \end{thm}